-Sign up for our free monthly "Fitbit for the Planet" video hangout on the first Tuesday of the month at:
+Sign up for our free monthly "Fitbit for the Planet" video hangouts on the first Tuesday of the month at:

 USA 10am PST / 1pm EST, UK 6pm BST

-Alice Gottesman and Kai Kresek on how the world's biggest satellite-driven forest mapping project drives change
+Alice Gottesman and Kai Kresek on mapping the world's forests from satellite data

 Global Forest Watch (GFW) is a map-based platform that allows anyone to access near real-time information about where and how forests are changing around the world.